 they are scheduled.

-Please keep Ms. Joanne Summers, Administrative Assistant, Room 111A, apprised of your current local address and phone number.
+Please keep Ms. Andrea Haskins, Administrative Assistant, Room 111A, apprised of your current local address and phone number.
 Any changes during the academic year should be reported not only to our offices, but to the Office of Medical Student Affairs in Indianapolis (317-274-1970).

 IUSM-FW Student lounge is located in Room 104.
 There are two full size refrigerators, two microwaves and vending machines available for your use.
 Each student is responsible of keeping the microwaves, refrigerators, counters and furniture clean.
 Please be considerate of your classmates.